-- Ask a family member or friend to accompany you.
-Having your pupils dilated for the eye exam will affect your vision for a time afterward, so you may need someone to drive or accompany you after your appointment.
+- Ask a family member or friend to go with you.
+Having your pupils dilated for the eye exam will affect your vision for a time afterward, so you may need someone to drive or be with you after your appointment.

 - List questions to ask your doctor.

-For macular degeneration, questions to ask your doctor include:
+For macular degeneration, questions to ask your eye doctor include:

 - Do I have dry or wet macular degeneration?